genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 | EVENT_LOGIN_DETAILS_NACK | used when there is an issue with provided login details: USER_NAME or SESSION_AUTH_TOKEN    |
 | CREATE_MFA_SECRET_NACK   | used when there is an issue with creation of MFA secret                                     |

-#### Error codes
+### Error codes

-Below is the list of standard error codes, along with their HTTP Status code.
-The framework implementation is standardised to provide error code `CODE` as Enum represented by `ErrorCode` class, but it also provides the flexibility to include any error code.

-##### ErrorCode class definition
+The `ErrorCode` class definition is:

 ```kotlin
 enum class ErrorCode(private val readableString: String, val statusCode: HttpStatusCode)
 ```

-##### List of error codes:
+Below is the list of standard error codes, along with their HTTP Status code.
+The framework implementation is standardised to provide error code `CODE` as Enum represented by `ErrorCode` class, but it also provides the flexibility to include any error code.

 | Error Code                           | HTTP status code          |
 |--------------------------------------|---------------------------|